vseryakov/alpinejs-app/README.md

 ## Component Lifecycle and Event Handling

-While Alpinejs has several ways how to reuse the data this app makes it more unified, this is opinionated of course.
+While Alpine.js has several ways how to reuse the data this app makes it more unified, this is opinionated of course.

 Here is the life-cycle of a component: